Strategic Planning Using SMART, SWOT and SOAR Analysis

 - Your plan should emphasize improving the relationship with the client.

 Are strengths, weaknesses, opportunities, and threats identified?
 SWOT analysis is a widely accepted performance evaluation tool.
 However, it should be more than a list generating exercise (Kearns, 1992).
-Thoroughly evaluate your organization using these four criteria.
+Thoroughly evaluate your organization using all four analysis tools.

 Focus on identifying more strengths than weaknesses of your organization.
 Keep in mind that research and experience show that, "focusing on the strengths of individuals and organizations is much more powerful and effective than dwelling on deficiencies.”
 (O’Neill, 2007).

 Identify your organization's opportunities for success.
 Some organizations are tempted to focus only on opportunities and develop them at length while strengths, weaknesses, and threats are not given as much attention.
-Focusing on opportunities gives a sense of foresight for the organization which might inspire hope and pride.
+Focusing on opportunities gives a sense of foresight for the organization and inspires hope and pride.

 Develop all four categories adequately and as balanced as possible while highlighting strengths.